-When you’re naming a baby you can refer to all sorts of books and websites full of perfectly acceptable names with all their hidden meanings and Latin derivatives.
+When you’re naming a baby you can simply choose one from a baby naming website.
 With company names, you have to rule out every name that’s ever been used before and start entirely from scratch.
 You can’t even go through the family tree and choose some obscure middle name, like you can with a child.

 And then there’s the whole translation issue.

-Face it, you probably don’t care what “Clark” means in Hungarian.
+Face it, you probably don’t care what your company name means in Hungarian.
 But there are dozens of stories of product names like the Chevy Nova, which didn’t translate real well.
 (In Spanish, Nova means “does not go.”)

 If you’re doing business globally, your naming project just got astronomically harder.